-Mentoring is widely considered to be an effective way of transferring knowledge and skills, but is it really effective?
-And does the protégé’s trust in the mentor affect how much the protégé learns?
-Fleig-Palmer and Schoorman (2011) conducted a survey in a health care organization to answer these questions.
+Employee mentoring is widely considered to be an effective way of transferring knowledge and skills, as well as providing other benefits to employees, but is it really effective?
+Further, does the protégé’s trust in the mentor affect how much the protégé learns?
+Researchers (Fleig-Palmer & Schoorman, 2011) conducted a survey in a health care organization to answer these questions.

 The authors also found that the protégé’s trust in the mentor had a positive effect on the reported knowledge transfer, with protégés learning more when they trusted their mentors more.
 There was a significant interaction between the extent of mentoring and the amount of trust in the mentor on knowledge transfer, but the relationship was complicated and needs to be further studied.
 The authors found that trust made more of a difference in knowledge transfer when mentoring was low than when it was high.